Grimmerd1/Grimmerd1/README.md

 Student
 -------

-Digital and Communication Engineering student at Mae Fah Luang University seeking internship opportunities in Unity, backend, and IoT development.
+Seeking internship opportunities in Unity, backend, and IoT development.

 * 🌍  I'm based in Chiang Rai, Thailand
 * ✉️  You can contact me at [mmordekaser@gmail.com](mailto:mmordekaser@gmail.com)